Vityacv/fearservmod/README.md

 FEARL_XP.Arch00
 FEARE_XP.Arch00
 ```

-6. Run game and in client settings type random text into CDKey (shold be unique for every player in same server)

-Now you can connect to avaliable servers or configure new server and start it.

-# How to use coop mode in "F.E.A.R.
-Platinum" based on F.E.A.R.
-Perseus Mandate v1.0:
-1. Open ServerOptionsXXXX.txt and add:
+5. Run server and close, open ServerOptionsXXXX.txt and add on top of it:
 ```
 [Extra]
 CoopMode=1
 ```
-2. Start server<br>

-# CoopMode supports:<br>
+6. Use FEARXP2.exe to play and FEARServerXP.exe to start local or public server<br>
+7. Run game and in client settings type random text into CDKey (shold be unique for every player in same server)

+Coop mode includes all 55 maps from:<br>
 F.E.A.R.<br>
 F.E.A.R.
 Extraction Point<br>
 F.E.A.R.
 Perseus Mandate

-All 55 SinglePlayer maps will be avaliable in server list.
-Players can use "Call vote" -> "Next map" or "New map" to select specific map (for scroll list use PageUp/PageDown).<br>
+Players can use "Call vote" -> "Next map" or "New map" to select specific map (for scroll list use PageUp/PageDown)<br>
-Use "FEARXP2.exe" to play and "FEARServerXP.exe" to start local or public server.

-Additional options in ServerOptionsXXXX.txt for all game servers:
+#### Additional options in ServerOptionsXXXX.txt for all type of game servers:
-1. AI fix for custom user maps
+1. Fix AI for custom user maps
 ```
 [Extra]
 BotsMP=1